theodox/theodox.github.io/pelican/content/Dot_Net_is_Open?.md

 Title: Dot Net is Open?
 Date: 2014-11-13 00:38:00.000
 Category: blog
-Tags: , , ,
+Tags: industry, programming
-Slug: Dot-Net-is-Open?
+Slug: open-dot-net
 Authors: Steve Theodore
-Summary: pending
+Summary: Interesting news from the dotnet world,

 Courtesy of [+Robert Butterworth](https://plus.google.com/116275833090172173559)  comes the news that [.Net is now open source](http://blogs.msdn.com/b/dotnet/archive/2014/11/12/net-core-is-open-source.aspx).
 Future development will be done out of GitHub (!).
 Is the timing - on the anniversary of the fall of the Berlin Wall - just a coincidence?

 In the short term this probably only means that some projects which have avoided .Net for being closed-source may consider using C# or other .Net languages.
 Over the medium term it probably presages a 3-6% decline in the use of the dollar sign in derisive online references to Micro$oft.
 What's most interesting, though, is what it might mean for Unity, which is hard to predict but tantalizing to speculate on.

 [![](http://logomentor.com/logos/dot-net-logo.gif)](http://logomentor.com/logos/dot-net-logo.gif)